constant1nee-DHM/The-Pocket-Pharmacist/README.md

 - **Camera Functionality**: Allows users to take and upload photos of their medication for easy identification.
 - **File Upload**: Users can upload images directly from their device for identification.

+## Identifiable Medications

+A-ferin, Apodorm, Apronax, Arveles, Aspirin, Dikloron, Dolcontin, Dolorex, Fentanyl, Hametan, Imovane, Majezik, Metpamid, Midazolam B. Braun, Morphin, Nobligan Retard, Oxycontin, Oxynorm, Parol, Sobril, Terbisil, Ultiva, Unisom, Valium Diazepam, and Xanor.

 ## Technologies Used

 - **Frontend**: HTML, CSS, JavaScript
 - **Machine Learning**: Convolutional Neural Network, MLP, Pytorch, NumPy
 - **Backend**: Flask

+## Dataset

+This project uses a custom medication image dataset created through a combination of our own collected images and carefully curated selections from existing sources:

+- **Base Framework**: Initially organized using Roboflow.com (March 17, 2025)
+- **Customization**: We significantly enhanced the dataset by:
+  - Adding our own originally captured medication images
+  - Carefully selecting and curating only the most relevant and high-quality images from existing sources
+  - Ensuring diverse representation of medications to improve model accuracy
+- **Final Size**: 750 images after curation and additions
+- **Format**: Folder-based annotation structure
+- **Pre-processing**:
+  - Auto-orientation of pixel data (with EXIF-orientation stripping)
+  - Resize to 640x640 (Stretch)
+- **Task Type**: Single-label Classification

+### Dataset Development Process

+Our dataset represents substantial original work beyond existing resources.
+We conducted a thorough selection process to identify the most useful and representative medication images, supplemented with our own photography to address gaps in coverage.
+This custom dataset was specifically tailored to achieve optimal performance for our use case.

+### Data Privacy & Usage

+All medication images used for training are intended for educational and identification purposes only.
+The model is designed to assist users in identifying medications but should not replace professional medical advice.

 ## Installation